publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.11.1] - 18 July 2024 =

+* Fixed: Fixed compatibility with wordPress 6.6 #697
+* Fixed: Quick edit settings are now disabled by default #689

 = [2.11.0] - 15 July 2024 =